-The Graduate Certificate in Exercise Rehabilitation for Sports Injuries provides specialist knowledge and skills in biomechanics, metabolic and physiological-psychosocial aspects of the person.
-This is in order to develop exercise programs for the enhancement and improved performance of individuals who are engaged in sporting or exercise activities.
-The course integrates specialist knowledge and skills to develop safe and effective exercise prescriptions.
-This includes interventions for injury prevention in active individuals who may have activity restrictions due to injury or disease limitations or who want to return to sport performance.
+The Graduate Certificate in Exercise Rehabilitation for Sports Injuries provides specialist knowledge and skill of biomechanics, metabolic, physiological-psychosocial aspects of the person to develop exercise programs for the enhancement and improved performance of individuals who are engaged in sporting or exercise activities.
+The course integrates this specialist knowledge and skill to develop safe and effective exercise prescriptions and interventions of active individuals to prevent potential injury, who may have activity restrictions due to injury or disease limitations, or who are wanting to return to sport performance.
 You can begin this course at the start of Semester 1 or 2.

-- be an accredited exercise physiologist or registered physiotherapist, or - have completed a postgraduate degree in sports science, exercise science or related discipline, and provide evidence of relevant industry experience.
+- be an accredited exercise physiologist or registered physiotherapist, or - have completed a postgraduate degree in sports or exercise science or related discipline, and evidence of relevant industry experience.

-GRADUATE CERTIFICATE IN EXERCISE REHABILITATION FOR SPORTS INJURIES - SAMPLE COURSE MAP AR 1 Semester 1 Sports injury prevention Exercise rehabilitation for return to sports performance (online, with a two-day intensive at ACU's Melbourne Campus and in the USA at an ACU partner organisation) YE, Semester 2 Strength and conditioning for performance and rehabilitation Exercise prescription for sports injury management across the life span $$
+GRADUATE CERTIFICATE IN EXERCISE REHABILITATION FOR SPORTS INJURIES - SAMPLE COURSE MAP YEAR 1 Semester 1 Sports injury prevention Exercise rehabilitation for return to sports performance (online, with intensive on the Melbourne Campus) Semester 2 Strength and conditioning for performance and rehabilitation Exercise prescription for sport injury management across the lifespan